-A Letter of Undertaking (LUT) is a document that exporters can file to export goods or services without having to pay taxes.
+The full form of LUT is Letter of Undertaking.
+It is a document that exporters can file to export goods or services without having to pay taxes.
 Under the new GST regime, all exports are subject to IGST, which can later be reclaimed via a refund against the tax paid.

 Given the difficulties faced by many exporters in processing of tax refunds, alternative options can seem very attractive.
 An LUT spares exporters the effort of pursuing a refund and eliminates the blocking of funds by way of tax payments.
 Its filing can be done online, making it super-easy and quick.

 Under CGST Rules, 2017, any registered person can furnish a bond or LUT in form GST RFD 11 and export goods without the payment of integrated tax.
 They can apply for LUT if they:

 LUT cover letter – request for acceptance – duly signed by an authorised person.

 An LUT can be submitted by anyone registered under GST, provided they have not been prosecuted for tax evasion exceeding Rs.
 250 lakh, or for any other offence under the CGST Act, the IGST Act 2017, or any other prevailing statute.

 KYC of authorised person/signatory.

 Copy of IEC code.

 The first step in furnishing an LUT in GST refund process is to log into your profile on the GST portal.

 By opting for the LUT, an exporter can export goods and services without having to pay taxes.
 If this option is not opted for, the exporter will have to pay tax on their export and later claim a refund on the zero-rated exports.